top of page

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-In the 2000's, the advertising firm, Ogilvy and Mather, revitalized the litter-is-your-fault idea for BP.
+In the 2000's, the advertising firm, Ogilvy and Mather, revitalized the litter-is-your-fault idea.

 The oil-giant BP "promoted and ... popularized the term ‘carbon footprint’.”